Capital punishment in Yemen: Capital crimes

 Capital crimes include violent acts like murder, rape, or terrorism, but the death penalty is also used in cases of Islamic or "Hudud" offences under Sharia law such as adultery, sexual offences (including homosexual activity), sodomy, prostitution, blasphemy and apostasy.
 Kidnapping, violent robbery, drug trafficking, banditry, destruction of property leading to death, certain military offenses (e.g. cowardice, desertion), perjury causing wrongful execution, espionage and treason carry a possible death sentence as well.

 Under the Houthi regime in northern Yemen, there has been an upsurge in death sentences meted out for sexual offences such as sodomy.
 In February 2024, thirteen men were sentenced to death for sodomy and in March 2024 a further nine men were sentenced to death.
 In May 2024, a Houthi-led court sentenced 44 people to death accused of collaborating with the Saudi coalition.

 Methods

 Shooting is the only form of execution currently known to be used in Yemen.
 Stoning, hanging, and beheading are also permitted within the Yemeni penal code; however, stoning is not known to have been carried out for centuries.

 The standard procedure for execution is to lie the defendant face-down on the ground or on a rug or blanket.
 Afterwards, a single executioner armed with an automatic rifle carries out the sentence by firing multiple rounds into the condemned person's back while attempting to strike the heart (often destroying the spinal vertebrae), the heart is pinpointed beforehand by a medical professional.
 In some cases where the defendant is found guilty of an additional Hudud offence, he or she may also be sentenced to flogging prior to the application of the death sentence.
-Both private and public executions are permitted in Yemen.
+Both private and public executions are permitted in Yemen, with large crowds gathering in the event of the latter.